mirror/dd-wrt/src/router/curl-static/docs/CODE_STYLE.md

     complement = ~bits;
     empty = (!*string) ?
 TRUE : FALSE;

+## No parentheses for return values

+We use the 'return' statement without extra parentheses around the value:

+    int works(void)
+    {
+      return TRUE;
+    }

+## Parentheses for sizeof arguments

+When using the sizeof operator in code, we prefer it to be written with parentheses around its argument:

+    int size = sizeof(int);

+## Column alignment

+Some statements cannot be completed on a single line because the line would be too long, the statement too hard to read, or due to other style guidelines above.
+In such a case the statement will span multiple lines.

+If a continuation line is part of an expression or sub-expression then you should align on the appropriate column so that it's easy to tell what part of the statement it is.
+Operators should not start continuation lines.
+In other cases follow the 2-space indent guideline.
+Here are some examples from
+libcurl:

+    if(Curl_pipeline_wanted(handle->multi, CURLPIPE_HTTP1) &&
+       (handle->set.httpversion != CURL_HTTP_VERSION_1_0) &&
+       (handle->set.httpreq == HTTPREQ_GET ||
+        handle->set.httpreq == HTTPREQ_HEAD))
+      /* didn't ask for HTTP/1.0 and a GET or HEAD */ return TRUE;

+If no parenthesis, use the default indent:

+    data->set.http_disable_hostname_check_before_authentication =
+      (0 != va_arg(param, long)) ?
+TRUE : FALSE;

+Function invoke with an open parenthesis:

+    if(option) {
+      result = parse_login_details(option, strlen(option),
+                                   (userp ? &user : NULL),
+                                   (passwdp ? &passwd : NULL),
+                                   NULL);
+    }

+Align with the "current open" parenthesis:

+    DEBUGF(infof(data, "Curl_pp_readresp_ %d bytes of trailing "
+                 "server response left\n",
+                 (int)clipamount));

 ## Platform dependent code

-Use `#ifdef HAVE_FEATURE` to do conditional code.
+Use **#ifdef HAVE_FEATURE** to do conditional code.
 We avoid checking for particular operating systems or hardware in the #ifdef lines.
-The HAVE_FEATURE shall be generated by the configure script for unix-like systems and they are hard-coded in the config-[system].h files for the others.
+The HAVE_FEATURE shall be generated by the configure script for unix-like systems and they are hard-coded in the `config-[system].h` files for the others.

 We also encourage use of macros/functions that possibly are empty or defined to constants when libcurl is built without that feature, to make the code seamless.
-Like this style where the `magic()` function works differently depending on a build-time conditional:
+Like this example where the **magic()** function works differently depending on a build-time conditional:

     #ifdef HAVE_MAGIC